There are many reasons for choosing Nova Scotia as an immigration destination.

 Express Entry uses a Comprehensive Ranking System (CRS) under which points are accumulated based on human capital factors such as age, education, and language proficiency.
-While in most cases Express Entry applicants do not need a job offer, having one results in an additional 600 points, and therefore a better chance of being invited to apply for permanent residence in Canada.
+While in most cases Express Entry applicants do not need a job offer, having one results in additional points, and therefore a better chance of being invited to apply for permanent residence in Canada.

 Canada’s PNP operates differently in that it is essentially a large network of immigration streams, each of which has its own set of criteria.
 The PNP was introduced in the 1990s to ensure a more balanced distribution of the benefits of immigration throughout the country.
 The program gives participating provinces and territories the opportunity to introduce immigration streams that help them identify and attract the economic immigrants they need.
 PNPs are different from province to province, with each province determining its own nomination requirements and with its own allocation quotas set by the federal government.

 In order to immigrate to Canada through a PNP, you must first get a nomination from the province or territory.

 Canadian provinces and territories with a PNP also have at least one “enhanced” nomination stream, meaning one that is linked to the federal Express Entry system.
 The Nova Scotia Nominee Program (NSPN) is among them.